kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 The method has two parameters.
 You can specify parameter *nsub* which sets the first *nsub* axes from the original Projection object to the actual axes.
 Or you can use the other parameter axes which is a tuple or a list with axis numbers.
-Axis numbers in WCSLIB follow the fits standard so they start with 1.
+Axis numbers in WCSLIB follow the FITS standard so they start with 1.
 The order in the sequence is important.
 The axis description sequence in a FITS file is not bound to rules and luckily WCSLIB accepts permuted axis number sequences.
 This can be illustrated with the next example.